openpracticelibrary/openpracticelibrary/src/pages/practice/means-to-end.md

 mobiusTag: foundation
 icon: https://github.com/openpracticelibrary/opl-media/blob/master/images/Needs%20an%20Image.png?raw=true
-whatIs: The Means to End practice helps define, differentiate, and communicate an organisational, team, or program Vision, Strategy, and Tactics.
+whatIs: The Means to End practice helps define, differentiate, and communicate an organisational Vision, Strategy, and the associated tactical implementations through projects and initiatives (Tactics).
 Participants define and explore the relationship and dependencies between the Visionary, Strategic and Tactical layers.
 whyDo: Taking time to explore the meaning and correlation between Mission, Vision, Strategies and Objectives helps organisations to empower their teams and people, which in turn creates a culture in support of a high performing